citruspi/ford.py/readme.md

 ## ford.py, (Yet Another) Static Blog Generator in Python

+__Warning: `ford.py` is changing and fast.
+Specs are changing rapidly and until `ford.py` hits v1.0, it should be considered unstable.__

 ### Introduction

 `ford.py` is based on the principle that we shouldn't